danmanners/homelab-kube-cluster/manifests/readme.md

 ## Services and Applications

-This directory homes the serives and applications running in my cluster.
-Not **everything** is used any longer, but projects that have been deprecated are marked accordingly.
+This directory homes the services and applications running in my cluster.
+Not everything in this directory is currently used, and fully deprecated directories have been entirely removed.